 If the temperature falls below -31°F (-35°C), refer to Section "25-2.
-Non-periodic services" to control the density of the cooling water.
+Nonperiodic services" to control the density of the cooling water.

-- Place the lock levers and the pedal guards to the lock position respectively. - Antirust
+- Lock the control levers and pedals with the lock lever and pedal guards respectively. - Antirust

 When stored near the sea or in a place exposed to sea breezes, the machine easily becomes rusty.
 Carefully apply an antirust to all exposed parts of the piston rods and cover the machine with a polyethylene sheet or oil paper.